NateEag/sass/doc-src/SASS_REFERENCE.md

 provides a more concise way of writing CSS.
 It uses indentation rather than brackets to indicate nesting of selectors, and newlines rather than semicolons to separate properties.
-Some people find this to be easier to read and quicker to write than SCSS.
+Some people find this easier to read and quicker to write than SCSS.
 The indented syntax has all the same features, although some of them have slightly different syntax;
 this is described in {file:INDENTED_SYNTAX.md the indented syntax reference}.